LeoniePhiline/axum-csrf-sync-pattern/README.md

 ### CORS-enabled usage

 **Note:** The crate repository contains example projects for same-site and cross-site usage!
+In each example directory, execute `cargo run`, then open [http://127.0.0.1:3000] in your browser.

 Configure your CORS layer, session and CSRF protection layer in your backend application: